Himanshu-Kumar-123/Python-Programming/Problem5/Problem5.md

-# Problem 3: Find the factorial of a number using recursion.
+# Problem 5: Print the Fibonacci series up to n terms.

-* Take a number as Input
+* Take the number of terms n as Input.
-* Print the factorial of that number as output.
+* Print the Fibonacci series up to given n terms.

   Ex -

   Input: 5

-  Output: 120
+  Output: 0
+          1
+          1
+          2
+          3